-Achievement motivation is operationalized through various variables and can be seen as an essential predictor of academic achievement (e.g., Hattie, 2009; Steinmayr & Spinath, 2009; Wigfield & Cambria, 2010).
-Well-established concepts such as ability self-concept, hope for success and fear of failure, or variables such as interests and values can be found under this term (Hulleman, 2016; Steinmayr et al., 2019).
-These constructs are part of prominent motivational theories Eccles & Wigfield, 2020; Elliot & Church, 1997; Wigfield & Eccles, 2000)Ability Self-concept.
+Achievement motivation is operationalized through various variables and can be seen as an essential predictor of academic achievement (e.g., Hattie, 2009; Steinmayr & Spinath, 2009; Steinmayr et al., 2018; Wigfield & Cambria, 2010).
+Well-established concepts such as ability self-concept, hope for success and fear of failure, or variables such as interests and values can be found under this umbrella term (Hulleman et al., 2016; Steinmayr et al., 2019).
+These constructs are part of prominent motivational theories, especially in the context of expectancy-value theories (cf., Atkinson, 1957; Eccles & Wigfield, 2020; Elliot & Church, 1997; Wigfield & Eccles, 2000).

+As early as in 1957, Atkinson introduced an expectancy-value model based on Murray’s (1938) work (Atkinson, 1957) that comprised essential achievement motives, namely approaching success and avoiding failure, as basis for expectancies for success.
+Atkinson viewed these motives as relatively stable dispositions describing individual differences in the relative strength of approach and avoidance behaviors, respectively (for an overview see Wigfield et al., 2009).
+Then in turn, trait-like motivational variables as hope for success and fear of failure can be seen as antecedents for approach and avoidance performance goals, respectively (Elliot & Church, 1997).
+Based on Atkinson (1957), the expectancy-value theory of Eccles and Wigfield (e.g., Wigfield & Eccles, 2002; Eccles & Wigfield, 2020) comprises the most relevant predictors of achievement motivation and the resulting performance as well as variables influencing these predictors (e.g., cultural or social influences).
+In this model, expectations of success and values are directly associated with achievement.
+However, again directly influencing expectations of success and values associated with a task, goals and self-schemata can be find in the model, with the ability self-concept being one of these variables.
+Ability self-concept, in turn, has proven to be of utmost importance in educational contexts (see below).
+So, based on the described expectancy-value approach, to get a comprehensive picture of achievement motivation in school, the aforementioned variables should be included.
+They are each briefly described below.

+Ability Self-concept.
 Ability self-concept can be described as generalized or subject-specific ability perceptions that students acquire based on competence experiences in the course of their academic life (Möller & Köller, 2004).
 They thus reflect cognitive representations of one’s level of ability (Marsh, 1990), which affects students’ academic performance (e.g., Wigfield & Eccles, 2000).
-A meta-analysis found moderate correlations with academic achievement (r=.34, Huang, 2011), whereas the association was lower (r.20) when controlled for prior achievement (e.g., Marsh & Martin, 2011).
+A meta-analysis found moderate correlations with academic achievement (r=.34, Huang, 2011), whereas the association was lower (r= .20) when controlled for prior achievement (e.g., Marsh & Martin, 2011).
 Steinmayr et al. (2019) demonstrated that among several motivational indicators, domain-specific ability self-concept was the strongest predictor of academic achievement.
+Moreover, ability self-concept and academic achievement influence each other (see metanalytical evidence Wu et al., 2021) and can thus mutually reinforce or weaken each other (e.g., Guay et al., 2003).
+Another recent meta-analysis (Möller et al., 2020) again confirmed the relationship between academic achievement and ability self-concept, especially when grades were used as indicators for achievement.